 If you’re not sure which apps or videos for Samsung Gear VR to start with, here are a few that are I’d recommend for an awesome mobile VR experience.

 Minecraft VR: The popular game is already a world of its own.
 What more when you experience it with the Gear VR.
 The blocky world literally comes to life right in front of you.
 Try it and you seriously won’t be let down.

 Smash Hit VR: Have you ever tried smash hit?
-This is one crazy game and an absolute must have.
+This is one crazy game and an absolute must-have.
 I love it.
-The mobile game is already great but the VR experience takes it to whole different level.
+The mobile game is already great but the VR experience takes it to a whole different level.
 Imagine floating through minimalist spaces and shooting balls that smash structures and glass coming towards you.
 Trippy right?
-Oh and it’s free to download.
+Oh, and it’s free to download.